-As a further reminder, each orbit set $\Theta$ comes equipped with a choice of orientation so that the moduli spaces are all coherently oriented (see \cite{Gerig:taming}*{\S2.1,\S3.5}).
-The result of \cite{Gerig:taming}*{\S3.6} is the following element in the ECH chain complex, whose homology class does not depend on the choice of points $\bar z$ nor representatives $\bar\eta$ of $[\bar\eta]$.
+As a further reminder, each orbit set $\Theta$ comes equipped with a choice of orientation so that the moduli spaces are all coherently oriented (see \cite{Gerig:taming}*{\S2.1, \S3.5}).
+The result of \cite{Gerig:taming}*{\S3.6}\footnote{This is an opportune moment to point out a negligible falsity in the proof of \cite{Gerig:taming}*{Proposition 3.23}; delete the paranthetical phrase ``(respectively cylinder)''.} is the following element in the ECH chain complex, whose homology class does not depend on the choice of points $\bar z$ nor representatives $\bar\eta$ of $[\bar\eta]$.

 \begin{definition} With the above setup, the \textit{Gromov cycle} is